 Leitersburg Cinemas was originally opened in 1970 by the late J. Kenneth Ridenour as a drive-in and 2-screen movie theater.
 Four Ridenour siblings, under the name Ridenour 1994 Family LLP, have remained sole owners of the real estate.
 Over the years, the theater has seen many different faces of operation and management, most recently Diamond Cinemas who ceased operations at Leitersburg in October 2009.
 The property was then unsuccessfuly sold at auction.
 After the auction, the theater went dark for almost 9 months.

 In early 2010, the founders of High Rock in Hagerstown, Maryland, formed a new company, Leitersburg Cinemas LLC and began planning to bring back the movie theater.
 High Rock, a local marketing and design firm specializing in strategic marketing, graphic design, web development and video production, began branding the theater as "Long Live Leitersburg Cinemas".
 A YouTube video created by the firm, Hub City State of Mind, featuring local rapper/musician Spencer Jackson, went viral with over 100,000 views within weeks.
 Simultaneous to the marketing efforts, the new theater company also began extensive renovations to the interior of the facility, including the lobby, concession area, bathrooms, and theaters.
-The renovations included the removal of the old theater seats in four theaters, replacing them with large, leather recliners to offer a VIP experience.
-The other six theaters were also renovated with regular, but more modern seating, new carpeting, aisle lighting and wall furnishings.
+The renovations included the removal of the old theater seats in five theaters, replacing them with large, leather recliners to offer a VIP experience.
+The other four theaters were also renovated with regular, but more modern seating, new carpeting, aisle lighting and wall furnishings.
 In June of 2010, the theater re-opened to the public to rave reviews.